Sudan Fast Facts

 (from the CIA World Factbook)

-Area: 1,861,484 square kilometers slightly less than one-fifth the size of the United States.
+Area: 1,861,484 sq km slightly less than one-fifth the size of the United States.

 (from the CIA World Factbook)

-Area: 1,861,484 square kilometers slightly less than one-fifth the size of the United States.
+Area: 1,861,484 sq km slightly less than one-fifth the size of the United States.

 Capital: Khartoum